maxschelski/figureflow/README.md

 Some documentation of how to generate movies can be found in the folder "scripts" in create_movies.py. <br/><br/>
 Many usage examples covering almost all of the features of figureflow can be found in the the folder "scripts" for generating figures (under "scripts/figures") or movies (under "scripts/movies").<br/><br/>
 The data  used for the figures and movies is in the folder "data" in a subfolder with the same name as the name of the script (e.g. the data for scripts/figures/Fig1.py is in data/Fig1).<br/>
-The data for a figure can contain a __figure__*.csv file that describes the layout of the panels, .csv files for analyzed data, .tif files for microscopy images and .png/.pptx files for illustrations.
+The data for a figure can contain:
+- a .csv file named \_\_figure\_\_ followed by the figure number (e.g. "\_\_figure\_\_S1.csv") file that describes the layout of the panels
+- .csv files for analyzed data
+- .tif files for microscopy images
+- .png/.pptx files for illustrations.

+Figureflow automatically assigns files to the respective panel by file name:<br/>
 The name of files for a specific panel starts with "panel" followed by the uppercase panel letter and then an underscore (e.g. a file for panel A starts with "panelA_").
 Alternatively, files for a panel can be stored in a folder named "panel" followed by the uppercase panel letter ("e.g. "panelA").

 # Selected Features